pocl/pocl/doc/sphinx/source/env_variables.rst

  Forces the maximum WG size returned by the device or kernel work group queries to be at most this number.

+- **POCL_MEMORY_LIMIT**

+ Integer option, unit: gigabytes.
+Limits the total global memory size reported by pocl for the pthread/basic devices (this will also affect local/constant/max-alloc-size numbers, since these are derived from global mem size).

 - **POCL_OFFLINE_COMPILE**

  Bool.
 When enabled(==1), some drivers will create virtual devices which are only